digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 - The participant or Daml ledger are aware of another command submission in-flight with the same :ref:`change ID <change-id>` when they perform command deduplication.

+Command deduplication generates the following outcomes of a command submission.
 Command submissions via the :ref:`command service <command-service>` indicate the command deduplication outcome as a synchronous gRPC response unless when the `gRPC deadline <https://grpc.io/blog/deadlines/>`_ was exceeded.
 Submissions via the :ref:`command submission service <command-submission-service>` can indicate the outcome synchronously or asynchronously in the event on the :ref:`command completion service <command-completion-service>`.
 In particular, the submission may be a duplicate even if the command submission service acknowledges the submission with the gRPC status code ``OK``.
-Command deduplication generates the following outcomes of a command submission:

 - If no conflicting submission with the same :ref:`change ID <change-id>` was found, the completion event and possibly the response convey the result of the submission (success or a gRPC error).